CREATE YOUR OWN MUSIC FROM DATA

 - This is where the duration values get mapped a range of durations, each being associated with the pitch from Pitch Mapping.

-- This is where the Pitch Mapping output is adjusted to fit a designated musical scale, such that the output can fit the sound of the Scale By selection.
+- This is where the Pitch Mapping output is adjusted to fit a designated musical scale.

 - Here you can change tempo, instrument playing your data and save your creation as a MIDI file.